Parndon Wood Nature Reserve, run by ECCO, is an area of ancient woodland home to a huge range of birds, small mammals, deer, flora and fungi.

 Please note that dogs are not allowed in the reserve.

-Party packages are available and can be tailored to individual needs to include a range of activities for all occasions.
+The wood and Conservation Centre are very popular for birthday parties.
+Packages are available and can be tailored to individual needs to include a range of activities for all occasions.

-You can become a volunteer for wildspaces and wardens helping to maintain the conservation areas and wildspaces of Harlow.
+You can become a volunteer for wildspaces and wardens helping to maintain the conservation areas and wild spaces of Harlow.